user178192/SudokuSolver/README.md

 This is the sudoku solver for Code Challenge

-The command to start web base app using: python server port_number The define port_number is: 8080
+The command to start web base app using: python server port_number

+The default port_number is: 8080

 This simple web app was implemented by tornado and bootstrap